FSMLang/FSMLang.github.io/States/transitionfns.rst

 	where_to_go  returns s2, noTransition

 In this case, the criteria for the state change are coded in *where_to_go*.

+.. admonition:: Terminology
+	:class: sidebar

+	In UML parlance, *where_to_go* is a *guard*.

+	FSMLang offers :fsmlang:`guard` as an optional keyword usable when the transition is via a function.

 In both constructions, when e1 occurs in s1, nothing is done and the machine ends up in either s1 or s2.